harmony-one/h/progress/gheis-mohammadi.md

 ---

-2025-05-24 Sat: Last week, I investigated the Gater issue described in [issue #4903](https://github.com/harmony-one/harmony/issues/4903) and submitted [PR #4904](https://github.com/harmony-one/harmony/pull/4904) to resolve it.
+2025-05-24 Sat: I investigated the Gater issue described in [issue #4903](https://github.com/harmony-one/harmony/issues/4903) and submitted [PR #4904](https://github.com/harmony-one/harmony/pull/4904) to resolve it.
 The issue stemmed from conflicting gater implementations during P2P host initialization.
 To fix this, I merged the default gater into a unified blocking gater and refactored the connection gating logic for better clarity and consistency.
 The host is now configured to use only the new blocking gater, eliminating overlapping logic and simplifying the initialization process.
 Tests were also updated and extended to support the new datastore structure, improving reliability and correctness.

 Additionally, I continued working on stream management enhancements and created [PR #4905](https://github.com/harmony-one/harmony/pull/4905).
 This update introduces improvements to stream lifecycle tracking and thread safety. `RemovalInfo` updates are now synchronized to prevent concurrency issues, ensuring that streams are not prematurely re-added or left in inconsistent states.
 The discovery mechanism now respects cooldown windows for removed streams, preventing redundant or unstable reconnections.
 Stream counters (`numByProto`) were hardened to update only on valid state changes, avoiding skewed metrics.
 Finally, the cleanup process was improved to fully remove streams from internal structures, preventing memory leaks and ensuring lifecycle integrity across the system.

 ---

-2025-05-17 Sat: Last week, I worked on several improvements related to P2P networking and stream handling.
+2025-05-17 Sat: I worked on several improvements related to P2P networking and stream handling.
 I submitted [PR 4901](https://github.com/harmony-one/harmony/pull/4901) to ensure the libp2p resource manager is fully disabled by explicitly setting `libp2p.ResourceManager(nil)` in the host configuration.
 While the `ResourceMgrEnabled = false` flag was already in place, libp2p still applies a default manager unless explicitly disabled.
 This fix prevents unexpected connection blocking due to resource limits, ensuring smoother and unrestricted P2P communication, particularly in development or scenarios where fine-grained resource control is not needed.

 I also continued investigating stream issues and submitted [PR 4900](https://github.com/harmony-one/harmony/pull/4900), which improves stream handling by adding read deadlines, introducing configurable internal tuning, and ensuring stream loops exit cleanly on shutdown signals.
 Locking was refactored for improved concurrency, and recoverable errors such as timeouts no longer cause full resets.